Dream Big, Live Small: Family recovers in a tiny home after natural disaster took everything

 The family of three lived in a beautiful waterfront home in Waveland, Mississippi, and lost all of their belongings during the storm -- including their beloved home.
 But in the midst of their tragedy, the Parsons realized that the loss of their possessions meant nothing and that it was family that mattered most.

-So when it came time to rebuild, the Parson family went tiny.
+So when it came time to rebuild, the Parson family decided to downsize.

 The family constructed a tiny, familial nook in the same location as their former abode.
 The 576-square-foot home boasts high ceilings, an abundance of windows and views that rival a penthouse suite.

-Check out their amazing story and the beautifully designed digs in the video above.
+Check out their amazing story and the beautifully designed home on this week's episode of "Dream Big, Live Small."